alexandermendes/semantic-release-react-native/README.md

 - `1.2.3-feature.42` > `1000.1.1f42`
 - `1.2.3-hello.1` > `1000.1.1f1`

-If you want to opt out of this behaviour and strip pre-releases for both Android and iOS you can use the `noPrerelease` option.
+Note that this feature only works when using the `strict` versioning strategy for iOS (which is the default).

 ## Xcode project files